The Raven (song): Background

+Release

-"The Raven" was the second single released from Tales of Mystery and Imagination and peaked at No. 80 on the US Billboard Hot 100 chart the week of October 30, 1976.
-It does not appear on either The Best of the Alan Parsons Project or The Best of the Alan Parsons Project, Volume 2, as the band moved from 20th Century Records to Arista after the release of Tales of Mystery and Imagination.
-It appears on the American version of the 1997 2 CD Definitive Collection and the 2007 collection, The Essential Alan Parsons Project.
+"The Raven" was the second single released from Tales of Mystery and Imagination.
+It peaked at No. 80 on the US Billboard Hot 100 chart during the week of 30 October 1976 and spent a total of four weeks on the chart.

+The song does not appear on either The Best of the Alan Parsons Project or The Best of the Alan Parsons Project, Volume 2, as the band moved from 20th Century Records to Arista after the release of Tales of Mystery and Imagination.
+It appears on the American version of the 1997 2-CD Definitive Collection and the 2007 collection The Essential Alan Parsons Project.

+On the 1987 reissued version of Tales of Mystery and Imagination, the song contains a guitar solo by Ian Bairnson near the end of the song.
+Bairnson recorded his guitar solo digitally but otherwise used the same equipment from the original recording sessions.
+He commented that the guitar solo "was quite logical", since "there was space for it".